-To survive one must find a balance of sustainability.
+To survive one must find a harmony of sustainability.

-One young girl had climbed the hill to better meet the coming stream of fish and spot the best of the batch.
-The girl was likely in her teens.
+One young woman had climbed the hill to better meet the coming stream of fish and spot the best of the batch.
+The woman was likely in her teens.
 Skin darker than those others in the village, with midnight black hair that hung straight and long.
 She was muscled as were most of the village and moved easily upon the rocks and earth with her youth.

 She laughed and called to another, in the joy of her moment.
-The joy on her face hurt something in Scar Hero’s chest.
+The joy on her face hurt something in Scar Hero’s chest, memories of a better time.
 He could have stood and watched her for days in her glory.
 Memories of his own happy childhood stung at his core, and something within him hitched and made it hard to breathe.
 He swallowed it all down.

-Memories were a tricky thing, and he was here not to relieve his own, but ensure those of others.
+Memories were a tricky thing, and he was here not to relive his own, but ensure those of others.
 Still, he took the moment to appreciate the joy before him.
 He had had so few times like these in his life.
-So, a few moments to just stand and appreciate joy.
+So few moments to just stand and appreciate joy.

 She grew close enough to him that with only a short burst of speed he could be by her side, and yet she did not notice him.
 She was so focused on the river and fish within it.
 The look of concentration on her face belying her blindness to everything but the task at hand.